-The remaining wye alternatives identified and evaluated in the alternatives screening process all include east-west alignments that would cross Robertson Boulevard and would have similar or the same impacts on the Robertson Boulevard Tree Row as those carried forward for further analysis in this Draft Supplemental EIR/EIS.
+The remaining wye alternatives identified and evaluated in the alternatives screening process all include east-west alignments that would cross Robertson Boulevard and would have similar or the same impacts on the Robertson Boulevard Tree Row as those carried forward for further analysis in this Final Supplemental EIR/EIS.
 The evaluation of localized Avoidance Alternatives is discussed in Section 4.7.1, Shifted Alignment, and Section 4.7.2, Profile Variation.

 All Central Valley Wye alternatives would result in the use of one Section 4(f) resource (the Robertson Boulevard Tree Row).
-In addition, the FRA intends to make a de minimis determination for the Chowchilla Canal, but it is contingent on Section 106 consultation.
+In addition, the Authority has made a Section 4(f) de minimis determination for the Chowchilla Canal.
+In a March 16, 2018 letter to the SHPO, the Authority both sought SHPO's consultation on its finding of no adverse effect under Section 106 and advised the SHPO of its intended Section 106 de minimis impact determination for this resource.
+The SHPO provided written concurrence on the Authority's Section 106 finding of no adverse effect in April 2018 correspondence with the Authority.
 As discussed in the Final Section 4(f)/6(f) Evaluation prepared for the Merced to Fresno Section, all HSR alternatives would result in a Section 4(f) use of the Robertson Boulevard Tree Row because the Central Valley Wye alternatives considered at the time would cross the tree row perpendicularly to reach the eastern portions of the alignment in order to avoid crossing through Chowchilla.
 The alternatives pass near Chowchilla because SR 152 is the main east/west transportation corridor through the region and is a preferred corridor for analysis.
 The following discussion describes localized Avoidance Alternatives aimed at avoiding the Robertson Boulevard Tree Row.